wandeg/microsoft-graph-docs/concepts/query-parameters.md

 ---
 title: "Use query parameters to customize responses"
-description: "Microsoft Graph provides optional query parameters that you can use to specify and control the amount of data returned in a response.
-The following query parameters are supported."
+description: "Microsoft Graph provides optional query parameters that you can use to specify and control the amount of data returned in a response."
 author: "baywet"
 localization_priority: Priority
 ms.custom: graphiamtop20, scenarios:getting-started